sviquerat/FinWhaleReturn/RESULTS/SPATIAL/README.md

-# Large aggregations of fin whales at Southern Ocean feeding grounds five decades after the end of commercial whaling
+# Return of large fin whale feeding aggregations to historical whaling grounds in the Southern Ocean
 *Herr et al. 2022*

 ## Results